-Amelie is not patient association and it does not supplement medical care in any point.
+Amelie is patient association and it does support medical care but do not replace it in any point.
 Rather it complements it with other special activities, with respect to all the professions.

-Apart from the Centres Amelie also operates “Amelie Line“, volunteer program in hospitals and Centres, training of professionals and a number of individual projects in support of the target groups.
+Apart from the Centres Amelie also operates “Amelie Line“, volunteer program in hospitals and Centres, conducts education in psychosocial field and a number of individual projects in support of the target groups.

 Origin of Amelie